10 Ways to Celebrate National Health IT Week in Your Hometown

 Full Size: 1200 x 675 (Click thumbnail to Download)

 Use this content in emails to colleagues and clients.
 Attach it to your email signature.
 Post in newsletters, websites, blogs and internal, client or public announcements:

-The Annual National Health IT Week is being held September 26-30, 2016.
-Join us for this collaborative forum where public and private healthcare constituents work in partnership to educate industry and policy stakeholders on the value of health IT for the U.S. healthcare system.
-With Meaningful Use now providing the way forward, there is no better time for the health IT community to come together under one umbrella to raise national awareness! http://www.healthitweek.org/
+The Annual National Health IT Week is being held October 2-6, 2017.
+Join in support of this nationwide awareness week focused on the value of health IT for the U.S. healthcare system.
+There is no better time for the health IT community to come together under one umbrella to raise national awareness! http://www.healthitweek.org/

 Full Announcement for Partners